decentraland/catalyst/content/README.md

 ### Deployments/local history

 This history is local to each content server.
 It depends on the order that deployments were made, so it will most likely be different for each server.
-This information is stored on the 'deployment_deltas' table, and exposed by the /pointer-changes endpoint.
-The idea is that this table will store changes made to the pointers.
-So if a deployment modifies a pointer in some way, this is where it will be recorded.

 Possible modifications to a pointer could be: making the pointer reference the new entity or making the pointer point to nothing.
 Each deployment will have a reference: